Itchy varicose veins

 You’re at work and you just can’t focus because your legs have been itching all day.
-No matter how much lotion you apply, the feeling just won’t go away.
+You’ve probably got itchy varicose veins.
+No matter how much lotion you apply, the feeling wont subside.
 Sometimes it comes in waves and seems like a creeping sensation on the back of your calf, other times it sends shivers down your spine.
 You remember that it was mild a few months back, but now it’s become a constant, nagging reminder that you need to get treatment.

 People experience vein disease symptoms differently.
 Some will experience numerous symptoms, and others may not feel anything.
 If your veins itch or burn, here’s information about what causes this to happen and what you can do to treat the cause.